• Skip to primary navigation

 Cherry Almond Cake

-This beautiful, simple and delicious Cherry Almond Cake has a delicate almond flavour and is studded with fresh and juicy cherries.
+This beautiful and simple fresh Cherry Almond Cake has a delicate almond flavour and is studded with delicious fresh cherries.

 Print Recipe Pin Recipe Save Saved!